What is Customer Due Diligence (CDD)?

 When is Customer Due Diligence Required?

-The need for CDD emerges at different stages, whether at the beginning of a business relationship, during transactions of significant value, or in scenarios that require higher scrutiny due to emerging concerns.
+The need for CDD checks emerge at different stages, whether at the beginning of a business relationship, during transactions of significant value, or in scenarios that require higher scrutiny due to emerging concerns.
 The following are instances when a CDD process is needed:

-- New Business Relationship: Businesses collect relevant information when a customer onboarding process is initiated to ensure they are who they claim to be, preventing identity fraud.
+1. New Business Relationship: Businesses collect relevant information at onboarding to verify that customers are who they claim to be and to prevent identity fraud.

 The Customer Due Diligence Rule Requirements